-Pages for iOS (iPhone, iPod touch): Keep documents up to date across your devices using iCloud
+Pages for iOS (iPhone, iPod touch): Use iCloud with Pages

-iCloud stores your documents and keeps them up to date across your iOS devices, the web, and your computer so that you always have the most current versions at hand, no matter which device you were using when you made your latest edits.
+iCloud stores your documents and keeps them up-to-date across your iOS devices, the web, and your computers.
+You always have the latest versions at hand, no matter which device you used to make your latest edits.
 For seamless sharing and syncing of documents, you must use iCloud Drive, iOS 8 on your devices, and OS X Yosemite on your computers.

 Here are a few things to keep in mind about using iCloud to manage your documents across devices: